 - consume food or water that contain the virus

-Although you may not be able to completely avoid these viruses, you can take steps to greatly lower your risk, especially if someone in your household has a stomach virus.
+Although you may not be able to completely avoid these viruses, you can take steps to lower your risk, especially if someone in your household has a stomach virus.

 Tips for avoiding stomach flu